MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-teams-leave-app.md

 [!include [banner](includes/preview-feature.md)]

 The Microsoft Dynamics 365 Human Resources app in Microsoft Teams lets employees quickly request time off and view their time-off balance information in Microsoft Teams.
 Employees can interact with a bot to request information.
 The **Time off** tab provides more detailed information.
-In addition, they can send people information about upcoming time off in teams and chats outside the Human Resources app.
+Employees can send others information about upcoming time off in Teams and chats outside the Human Resources app.

 ![Human Resources Teams leaves app bot](./media/hr-admin-teams-leave-app-bot.png)